-• The cryptographic functions vary: e.g., Rijndael and Serpent have different speeds.
-The whole point of a speed competition is to compare the speeds of different functions.

-- The CPUs vary.
+- The cryptographic functions vary: e.g., Rijndael and Serpent have different speeds.
+The whole point of a speed competition is to compare the speeds of different functions. - The CPUs vary.
 This complicates comparisons.
-If function F is faster than function G on one CPU, but slower on another, then which function wins the competition? - The software varies.
+If function F is faster than function G on one CPU, but slower on another, then which function wins the competition?
+What happens if F is slower than G on today's CPUs, but faster than G in hardware, perhaps hardware built into future CPUs? - The software varies.
 A programmer often fails to achieve the best speed for a cryptographic function on a CPU.
 The slowdown depends on many details of the function, the CPU, the programmer's experience, and the programmer's level of enthusiasm for the function.
-There are many counterexamples to the notion that the slowdown is independent of the function: for example, compared to [96], NIST's study [80] slowed down CRYPTON by a factor 1.94, slowed down Rijndael by a factor 2.78, and reversed the comparison between the algorithms. - The benchmarking mechanism varies, for example in the handling of perinput timing variations, initial code-cache-miss slowdowns, operating-system interrupts, clock-frequency variations, and cycle-counting overheads. - The advertisement mechanism varies.
+There are many counterexamples to the notion that the slowdown is independent of the function: for example, compared to [121], NIST's study [99] slowed down CRYPTON by a factor 1.94, slowed down Rijndael by a factor 2.78, and reversed the comparison between the algorithms. - The benchmarking mechanism varies, for example in the handling of per-input timing variations, initial code-cache-miss slowdowns, operating-system interrupts, clock-frequency variations, and cycle-counting overheads. - The advertisement mechanism varies.
 As an example, measurements that are slower than previous work are likely to be suppressed if the advertisement mechanism is a paper claiming to set new speed records, but less likely to be suppressed if the advertisement mechanism is a paper claiming to compare multiple options.